-3 Days in Viña del Mar: An Active Traveler’s Itinerary
+3 Days in Viña del Mar: An Active Traveler’s Guide + Itinerary

 Viña del Mar, about 1.5-2 hours from Santiago, is one of Chile’s premier coastal resort cities, with its beaches, ocean views, and a laid-back resort feel.